-Note: The Graduation Application is separate from Commencement registration.
-Your application does not need to be complete in order to attend the ceremony.
-Please see the Commencement page for more information.
+The Graduation Application and process are separate from Commencement and its registration.
+Your graduation application does not need to be complete in order to attend the Commencement ceremony.
+Please see the Commencement page and our Graduation FAQs for more details.

-- Your name as you wish it to appear on your diploma or certificate
+- The name as you wish it to appear on your diploma or certificate,

 Certificate of Completion (COC)